ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 I am convinced that adopting this way can be build the next version our community.
 It transformed my development habits and I have witnessed independent transformations in others.
-These points have guided my transformation:
+We must use these points to reorientate ourselves:

 * **Prefer simplicity** over convenience - convenience comes at a cost.
 Writing extra code yourself is not a problem.